 Apprenticeships provide routes into a variety of careers and offer the opportunity to earn and learn at the same time.
 They also offer an excellent opportunity to gain work experience and achieve nationally recognised qualifications.

-Not all the staff working in healthcare are clinicians like doctors and nurses.
-We have IT professionals, accountants, engineers, scientists and many more professionals who come together to deliver the best experience and outcome possible for our patients.
+Many jobs in the NHS don’t require a University qualification and many provide on-the-job training, as well as opportunities for further learning.
+Not all the staff working in Healthcare are Doctors and Nurses; we have IT Specialists, Accountants, Engineers, Scientists and many more Professionals who come together to deliver the best experience and outcomes possible for our patients.

-Apprenticeships are available in a wide range of job roles within the healthcare sector, with over 30 different apprenticeship frameworks to choose from.
-Currently, we have apprentices working in a variety of roles in a number of different healthcare organisations across North Lancashire and Cumbria.
+Apprenticeships are available in a wide range of job roles within the Healthcare sector, with over 30 different Apprenticeship frameworks to choose from.
+Currently, we have Apprentices working in a variety of roles in a number of different Healthcare organisations across North Lancashire and Cumbria.